- The Australian Grand Prix Corporation (AGPC) was established in 1994 under the Australian Grands Prix Act 1994 (Vic) (AGP Act).

 - anyone else to whom you authorise AGPC to disclose it; and/or

 - professional advisors, including accountants, auditors and lawyers, or insurers or insurance brokers; and/or

 - law enforcement officers as part of an investigation.

 Management of personal information

-AGPC will require you to verify your identity and to specify what information you require.
+- AGPC will require you to verify your identity and to specify what information you require before we provide you with access to your information.
 A fee may be charged for providing access and you will be advised of the likely cost in advance.

 - If you have any questions about this Policy, the way in which AGPC handles your personal information, or you would like to exercise your rights, please contact AGPC’s Privacy Officer as follows:

 - Facsimile: (03) 9699 3727

 - Address: AGPC Privacy Officer, Australian Grand Prix Corporation, PO Box 577, South Melbourne VIC 3205